GLOBAL MARKETS-Asian shares rally as investors await U.S. jobs data

 Asian stock marketshttps://tmsnrt.rs/2zpUAr4

-(Reporting by Stella Qiu in Beijing, Kanupriya Kapoor in Singapore and Alun John in Hong Kong; Editing by Kenneth Maxwell)
+(Reporting by Kanupriya Kapoor in Singapore, Stella Qiu in Beijing and Alun John in Hong Kong; Editing by Kenneth Maxwell and Edwina Gibbs)

 ((alun.john@thomsonreuters.com;))